rhasspy/larynx/README.md

 * `linux/arm64` - Raspberry Pi 64-bit
 * `linux/arm/v7` - Raspberry Pi 32-bit

-These images include a single English voice, but [many more can be downloaded](https://github.com/rhasspy/larynx/releases/tag/2021-03-28).
+These images include a single English voice, but [many more can be downloaded](https://github.com/rhasspy/larynx/releases/tag/2021-03-28) from within the web interface.

 The [larynx](https://raw.githubusercontent.com/rhasspy/larynx/master/docker/larynx) and [larynx](https://raw.githubusercontent.com/rhasspy/larynx/master/docker/larynx-server) shell scripts wrap the Docker images, allowing you to use Larynx as a command-line tool.